 Rider safety.
 The same reason that helmet standards were introduced - a rule to attempt to reduce internal injuries, or worse still fatal injuries.

-How do I find out if my existing protection meets the standards?
+How do I find out if my existing protection meets the International Standards?

 It should be noted or labelled on your protection item, along with the CE level (see examples below).
 Manufacturers have a legal obligation to label their products with these safety standards.
 If your labels are worn or ripped out contact the manufacturer or your local motocross shop for advice.